What is the project?

 What is the likely time commitment?

-The evaluation involves a 14-day screening window, which can begin at any time between 2nd and 22nd March 2026.
-All patients newly started on invasive mechanical ventilation during this period will be included.
-Each patient will be followed for 7 days, with full data collection required *only* for those receiving continuous NMBD infusions.
+The evaluation involves a 14-day screening window, which began at any time between 2nd and 22nd March 2026.
+All patients newly started on invasive mechanical ventilation during this period were included.
+Each patient was followed for 7 days, with full data collection required *only* for those receiving continuous NMBD infusions.

 What are the benefits of contributing?